 The LMPT considers the 2015 SWAT Model Revised (16,652 pounds of annual total phosphorus loading between 2013-2016) to be the most reliable estimate of total phosphorus loading for the Big Green Lake watershed.

 Table 9.
 Comparison of phosphorus (pounds) and total suspended solids (TSS) loading for the 2000 and 2015 Soil and Water Assessment Tool (SWAT) for the Big Green Lake watershed.
+The 2015 SWAT Model Revised (totaling 16,652 pounds of phosphorus/year) is the LMPT’s preferred existing methodology to estimate phosphorus loading.